Skip to menu Skip to content Skip to footer

 Eligibility

-• your composition style/genre submission meets the conditions for the year, set by the Head of School of Music.
+Your composition must meet the conditions imposed for the year by the Head of School of Music.

 How to apply